-The Doctoral Program in Green Science and Engineering aims to foster human resources who have acquired high expertise in global environmental sciences and engineering as well as interdisciplinary abilities that enables the identification of impacts on human society and the global environment in a comprehensive manner and who can independently carry out research and development.
-With a view to this aim, the program sets standards for the skills and knowledge students should have acquired upon graduation as described below.
-Those who have fulfilled the requirements and have passed the thesis defense will be awarded a diploma
+The Green Science and Engineering Division (Doctoral Program) aims to foster human resources who have acquired high expertise in Global Environmental Sciences and Engineering as well as interdisciplinary abilities that enables the identification of impacts on human society and the global environment in a comprehensive manner and who can independently carry out research and development.
+With a view to this aim, the program sets standards for the skills and knowledge students should acquire before graduation as described below.
+Those who have fulfilled the requirements and have passed the thesis defense will be awarded a diploma.

-- The ability to multi-dimensionally identify how technology can affect human society and the global environment, acquired by studying not only one's disciplinary specialty, but also a wide range of disciplines, including associated interdisciplinary fields. - 2.
-The acquisition of expertise to independently lead global environmental sciences, engineering and associated disciplines and the ability to engage in creative research and development that will contribute to human development and wellbeing. - 3.
-Research capabilities and communication skills of a level capable of leading globalization and independently playing an active role in the international society.
+- 1. The ability to multidimensionally identify how technology can affect human society and the global environment, acquired by studying not only one's disciplinary specialty, but also a wide range of disciplines, including associated interdisciplinary fields. - 2.
+The acquisition of expertise to independently lead Global Environmental Sciences, engineering and associated disciplines and the ability to engage in creative research and development that will contribute to human development and wellbeing. - 3.
+Research capabilities and communication skills of a level capable of leading globalization and independently playing an active role in international society. - 4.
+The competency to clearly understand the positioning of one's own research in light of prior researches, analyze the research findings with the right methodologies, and write academic papers and a doctoral thesis that objectively describe the value of the research findings.